The American Jewish Joint Distribution Committee (JDC)

 Ukraine Crisis Relief

-Across Ukraine, JDC provides vital food, financial, and homecare assistance through a network of Hesed relief centers to 53,000 impoverished elderly and over 7,300 destitute children and their families.
+The conflict and political challenges in Ukraine led to an economic crisis that left tens of thousands of Jewish people in need of emergency relief.
+Across Ukraine, the Ukraine Crisis Relief program provides vital food, financial, and homecare assistance through a network of Hesed relief centers to over 48,000 impoverished elderly and over 6,400 destitute children and their families.
 The program engages nearly 2,000 volunteers in 16 Ukrainian Cities.

 Venezuela Crisis Relief

 Venezuela's financial situation has deteriorated, to the point that the country is now in a state of emergency.
 The JDC Venezuela Crisis Relief program has arranged for a monthly supply of medication to be sent to Venezuela, caring for 100 Jews with chronic illnesses, and a monthly supply of non-perishable basic human needs (food, toothpaste, soap, etc.) to 250 Jewish families (over 10% of the Venezuelan Jewish community).
 In addition to providing the most basic essentials these vulnerable Jews need, this program also supports enrichment opportunities that encourage community building, companionship, and a sense of normalcy amid the ongoing crisis.

 Pioneers new programs and training courses designed not only to help the senior population live safer, healthier lives, but also to help elder care workers gain the awareness and expertise necessary to properly care for elderly adults.
 The Glickman Center for Education and Training, serving elderly from Kiryat Bialik and northern Israel, is supported by the Mollie Rosenthal Fund.